Engaged education and training

-The Biodiesel Plant project, based at the CQUniversity Ooralea Trade Training Centre, has engaged more than 120 students, within Mackay’s Education and Training Reform for the Future program supporting VET in School high school students and the Indigenous Trainee Program and Certificate II Engineering students.
+The Biodiesel Plant project, based at the CQUniversity Ooralea Trade Training Centre, has engaged more than 120 students, within Mackay’s Education and Training Reform for the future program supporting VET in school high school students, Indigenous Trainee Program and Certificate II Engineering students.

 The project earned $200,000 worth of investment and support from companies including Rio Tinto’s Hail Creek Mine Community Development Fund, the Mackay Regional Council, Hahn Environmental, Dowden’s Pumping and LogiCam.

 The project has enabled students to gain hands-on experience on a beneficial, tangible project and provided them with insight into using alternative fuels.

 It is the first Vocational Education Training project to win an Opal Award.

 - Paul Kelly (Project Manager and Coordinator, Vocational Teacher)

 - Douglas Wootton (Vocational Teacher)

 - Josh Van Loenen (Vocational Teacher)

 Development of a Digital Classroom for use by Secondary Schools